blaisebuckland/brewdog/README.md

 # Brewdog API App

-This is a React App which pulls data from the [Punk API](https://punkapi.com/).
+This is a React app which pulls data from the [Punk API](https://punkapi.com/).
 Beers are displayed on cards and can be filtered using a search box or by selecting a filter.
+The aim of the project was to develop my skills in React, working with APIs and unit testing.

 ## Technologies

 - React
 - API integration
 - JavaScript
-- Enzyme testing
+- Enzyme unit testing
 - HTML
 - SCSS
 - Git & GitHub